-Last updated: April 19, 2026 | Published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com
+Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 The End of an Era in Central Ohio CRNA Education

-Now, that chapter is closing.
+That chapter is now closing.

 Program Information at a Glance (Historical)